Types of Procurement Cards

 Obtaining a Procurement Card

-To obtain a Procurement Card, fill out the Cardholder Application and fax to PSC Commercial Card Administration.
+To obtain a CU Procurement Card, visit Concur Request to complete the online application.
 You may also need to complete the Approving Official Application/Update if the Approving Official is not currently serving as an AO to other Cardholder(s).

 The applicant should receive his or her Procurement Card within 10 business days after passing the following online courses: Procurement Card Cardholder training, Fiscal Code of Ethics training, and Procurement - Purchasing and Contract Management training.